Sitiaro/Discord.py/README.md

 # Discord.py
-A discord bot with a leveling system (like mee6) and anti-spam.
+A discord bot with a leveling system (like mee6), anti-spam, and a basic music system!

 ## Pre-requisites